 For lithium-ion batteries to find widespread use in electromobility and stationary energy storage applications, manufacturing costs must be lowered.
 Pilot-scale technology development represents a key link between fundamental laboratory investigations and industrial process development and is essential for successful commercialization.

 One core activity is the scale-up and optimization of coating and production technologies for efficient, resource-saving, reproducible mass production of lithium-ion batteries.
-In addition to existing technological approaches, new methods are considered and adapted for accelerating transfer to industry.
+Special inline and offline analytics are used to analyze the processes and identify process-related interactions.

 Efficient process monitoring is crucial to ensure production readiness on an industrial scale at an early stage and thus competitive system costs.
 In addition to extensive accompanying analysis and characterization, Fraunhofer IKTS also develops inline-capable inspection systems for production-integrated quality assurance for all relevant steps of cell manufacturing.
 Based on many years of expertise in the application of non-destructive testing technologies, optical, acoustic and electromagnetic methods are adapted and integrated for the individual production steps according to specific requirements.

 The focus is on critical parameters in the process steps:

 Intelligent database solutions are built up to correlate the signals obtained from different sensors.
 This makes it possible to reliably detect defect patterns and optimize raw material and production flows.

 Besides publicly funded joint projects, the pilot facility is available to interested customers from all stages of the value chain.
 The service offer includes: